openebs-archive/spdk-sys/README.md

-Rust bindings for SPDK.
+Rust bindings for spdk.

 # Quick start

-1. Checkout SPDK sources
+1. Checkout spdk sources
     ```bash
     git submodule update --init --recursive
     ```
-2. Install SPDK dependencies:
+2. Install spdk dependencies:
     ```bash
     sudo spdk/scripts/pkgdep.sh
     ```
-3.  `nasm` is optional dependency so it must be installed explicitly (for ubuntu):
+3.  `nasm` is an optional dependency which must be installed if you want to make use of crypto and ISA-L:
     ```bash
     sudo apt-get install nasm
     ```
-4. Build monolithic SPDK library:
+4. Build monolithic spdk library:
     ```bash
-    ./build.sh
+    ./build.sh --with-isal --with-crypto
     ```
 5. Install spdk header files (libs are installed too but those are not needed):
     ```bash